-WEAVE brings together the work of six artists that touch on the physical nature of pattern.
-Each one challenges two-dimensional notions of pattern as flat, graphic, and repetitive by creatively addressing its multi-dimensional diversity.
+WEAVE brings together the work of six artists who touch upon the physical nature of pattern.
+Each one challenges two-dimensional notions of pattern as flat, graphic, and repetitive, by creatively addressing its multi-dimensional diversity.
 Utilizing a wide variety of methods and materials, from soft fabrics to hardened steel, WEAVE is a chance to observe pattern as more than a multi-dimensional visual device.
 We may discover that pattern is indeed vital to intertwining the physical world we inhabit and imaginary places we seek to discover.

 Curated by Tom Kotik

 René Pierre Allain – René Pierre Allain is a Brooklyn based artist who makes constructed paintings.
 His works typically reside on the wall as paintings but includes materials such as plaster and steel; they are made using techniques usually found in construction and metal fabrication.
 In the past, the primarily abstract forms of the works have alluded to architectural and emblematic motifs and patterns.
 More recently, patterns of musical staves and bars form the underlying structure of the paintings.
 The work in this exhibition combines four paintings with staves wrapping around a sculptural cube in patterns of complementary colors.

 Melissa Dadourian is a Brooklyn based artist working in textile media, painting and sculpture.
 She received a BFA from Pratt Institute and an MFA in Combined Media and Painting from Hunter College.
 Dadourian has exhibited internationally and in New York.
 Recently Dadourian presented work at the Textile Arts Center as well as Chashama in Brooklyn.
 Residencies include Vermont Studio Center, MASS MoCA, The Textile Arts Center, and the American Academy in Rome and Citè Internationale des Artes in Paris.